MotivatedBlueBoy/CME538-Big-Project/README.md

 - API Keys for TMDB, YouTube
 - Additional libraries: (list any other specific libraries or frameworks used)

-## Installation
-Provide instructions for setting up the environment and installing necessary dependencies.

-## Running the Model
-Explain how users can run the model after setting up the environment and processing the data.

-## License
-(Include license information here.)

 ## Contact Information
 For inquiries or contributions, please contact Blueboy at ansonlam77@gmail.com